soundpress/RulesOfNYC/docs/c07/index.rst

 Ashes.
 "Ashes" means cinders, coal and every other such substance which is left unconsumed by fire in stoves, furnaces, ranges, firepots, fireplaces, and other such places.

 Automated payment system account or APS account.
-"Automated payment system account" or "APS account" means an account established by an applicant, permittee or licensee with the department in accordance with the procedures established in section 2-06 of the department's rules, wherein monies are deposited by such applicant, permittee or licensee to allow such person to dispose of materials at a department facility.
+"Automated payment system account" or "APS account" means an account established by an applicant, permittee or licensee with the department in accordance with the procedures established in 16 RCNY § 2-06, wherein monies are deposited by such applicant, permittee or licensee to allow such person to dispose of materials at a department facility.

 Commissioner.
 "Commissioner" means Commissioner of Sanitation.